-We’ve been waiting a long time for a follow-up to 2016’s iPhone SE, and it’s finally here.
-The new iPhone SE has arrived, and it’s just as desirable a budget smartphone as the original iPhone SE.
-It brings a return to Touch ID and a classic design wrapped around a 4.7-inch display.
+We’ve been waiting a long time for a follow-up to 2016’s iPhone SE, and this year it finally arrived.
+The new iPhone SE is just as desirable a budget smartphone as the original iPhone SE, bringing a return to Touch ID and a classic design wrapped around a 4.7-inch display.
 It’s not as stylish as the latest iPhones, but since it uses the same A13 Bionic processor, it’s just as powerful — and it’s available at a snip of the price at $400.

 While it’s only $400, it’s still a phone you want to keep safe, and the best way to do that is with a protective case.
 A good protective case can add as much (or as little) protection as you like, and can even add some new utility to your shiny new iPhone.
 Here are some of the best iPhone SE cases we’ve come across so far.